Shosuke Yasuda, President

 1-1 Corporate History

 Sangetsu was founded in 1849 under the original name of “Sangetsudo” to sell various traditional Japanese interior decorating products including scrolls, wall scrolls, folding screens, sliding doors, partitioning screens, and other products made of cloth and paper.
 Sangetsu Corporation was incorporated in 1953 by the founding family.
 From the latter half of the 1970s onwards, the business was expanded into Tokyo, Fukuoka, Osaka and other parts of Japan.
 In 1980, Sangetsu was listed on the Second Section of the Nagoya Stock Exchange, and later in 1996 its shares were also listed on the First Section of the Tokyo Stock Exchange.
-Currently, Sangetsu is expanding its operations into overseas markets and has established itself as the largest total interior decorating product provider within Japan, with a widely recognized brand of interior products.
+Currently, Sangetsu is expanding its operations into overseas markets and has established itself as a large total interior decorating product provider.

 Shosuke Yasuda was appointed as the first President who is not from the founding family of Sangetsu in April 2014.
 He will direct the Company during its third stage of growth entitled “Our Third Founding Phase,” following on the heels of the original first phase of founding and the second phase when the company became a publicly listed corporation.